rukiita/todo-app/README.md

 Our frontend architecture evolved to comply with current best practices:

 * **Initial Structure:** The application began with a centralized state (`Home` component) handling all **CRUD** methods and passing them down as props to children (`List` and `Form`).
-* **Refactoring to Custom Hooks (Best Practice):** As asynchronous operations (API calls) were introduced, the logic became complex.
+* **Refactoring to Custom Hooks** As asynchronous operations (API calls) were introduced, the logic became complex.
 We extracted all state management and asynchronous methods into a dedicated custom hook (`useTodos`).
     * **Benefit:** This achieves a **Separation of Concerns**, making the UI components purely presentational and significantly improving testability and code readability.
 * **Performance:** Implemented `useCallback` on memoized functions within the custom hook to prevent the unnecessary re-creation of functions, optimizing rendering performance when passed as dependencies or props.
 * **UX & Error Handling:** Fixed critical issues regarding the user experience: